Tchouanga12/FALC-Tool-Box/README.md

-# FALC-Tool-Box
+# FALC Tool Box

-In this work, we create a tool box to translate from French to FALC (Facile A Lire et Comprendre) i.e. easy to read and understand.
-FALC makes information simpler and clearer and is therefore useful to everyone, including people with disabilities, dyslexia, the elderly, and people with poor knowledge of the French language.
+The **FALC Tool Box** is a translation toolkit specifically designed to convert French text into **FALC (Facile à Lire et à Comprendre)**, or "Easy to Read and Understand" French.
+FALC simplifies complex information, making it more accessible to everyone, including people with cognitive disabilities, dyslexia, the elderly, or individuals with limited proficiency in French.
+The tool is developed to promote inclusivity by enabling clear, concise, and easily understandable communication.

-Link to article documentation: https://www.researchgate.net/publication/363780793_CONSTRUCTION_OF_A_TRANSLATION_TOOL_FROM_FRENCH_TO_FALC
+By breaking down linguistic barriers, the FALC Tool Box empowers individuals to better engage with written content, ensuring equitable access to information for all.

+For more details about the research and methodology behind the FALC Tool Box, please refer to our published article: [Construction of a Translation Tool from French to FALC](https://www.researchgate.net/publication/363780793_CONSTRUCTION_OF_A_TRANSLATION_TOOL_FROM_FRENCH_TO_FALC).